If you're having trouble reaching your maximum frame rate please try these following steps.

 6) Check Device Link Speed in ArenaView

-Once you have applied the setting changes, power cycle your camera and check the Device Link Speed setting in ArenaView.
+Once you have applied the setting changes, power cycle your camera and check the Device Link Speed node in ArenaView.

 This shows the connection speed of the camera.
 You should see the following values for Device Link Speed: